jkitsao/devhook-engineering-blog/_posts/mpesa-cloudflare-durable-reactive-stk.md

 - **Webhook handling** → processes Daraja callbacks and instantly notifies the client.

 The beauty of Durable Objects here is that we don’t need to glue together multiple services or store session state elsewhere.
-Everything; **storage, WebSockets, and API endpoints** lives in one isolated instance **per customer**.
+Everything; storage, WebSockets, and API endpoints lives in one isolated instance per customer.
 That’s exactly what makes this approach elegant and reactive.

 Here’s the Durable Object implementation: